इसे छोड़कर कंटेंट पर जाएं

 const matches = await import.meta.glob('./posts/*.mdx', { eager: true });

-const posts = Object.values(posts);
+const posts = Object.values(matches);

 ---